-Mueller (1999) correctly indicated that rental growth will be below inflation when the actual vacancy rate for a market is above the long term average vacancy rate; of course, the inverse is also true.
+Mueller (1999) correctly indicated that rental growth will be below inflation when the actual vacancy rate for a market is above the long term average vacancy rate.
+Of course, the inverse is also true.
 Thus, in a stable market in equilibrium, the change in rent should be consistent with the change in inflation.
 As an extension of this theory, it can be seen that new construction will not take place unless rental rate change exceeds building cost inflation to the extent that market rents are equal to or exceed new construction rent (i.e., feasibility rent).

 While we know that the vacancy rate plays a significant role in rent changes, this role may become more prominent as the vacancy rate distances itself from the equilibrium level.
 The research could be skewed in this direction since the further away from equilibrium the vacancy rate gets, the less likely concessions are to mask changes in face rent.